wider2/KotlinSunriseSunset/README.md

     OpenStreetMap Nominatim API Endpoints service provide search by city name to get its coordinate and other data.

 ### Time zones
-    The most tricky part was wrong timezone of the date, because Sunrise Api server returns date in UTC 00:00.
+    The most tricky part was idea to improve timezone of the date, because Sunrise Api server returns date in UTC 00:00.
+    But UTC 00:00 is not practical, we need to see the time of certain place according to local timezone.
     Therefore I have used LatLongToTimezone open source project, that allows to define timezone by coordinate. https://github.com/drtimcooper/LatLongToTimezone